13. 04. 2026

 Lucas Debargue – piano

-The international solo career of French pianist Lucas Debargue was launched after his success at the International Tchaikovsky Competition in 2015.
-Today, he collaborates with leading world artists and appears on major stages around the globe.
+The solo concert career of French pianist Lucas Debargue was launched by his success at the International Tchaikovsky Competition in 2015.
+Today, he collaborates with leading artists and performs on major stages worldwide.

-The famous piano cycle Jeux d’eau (“Fountains”) by Maurice Ravel, composed in 1901, dazzles with its almost pointillistic detail, where fast, sparkling cascades of notes vividly evoke flowing water.
-In contrast, Ravel’s Sonatina (1903–1905) offers a neoclassically clear piano sound, inspired by the baroque works of Rameau and Couperin, culminating in a brilliant final toccata.
+Ravel’s three-movement Sonatine (1903–1905) offers a neoclassically clear piano sound inspired by the Baroque works of Rameau and Couperin, culminating in a brilliant final toccata.

-The evening will conclude with Alexander Scriabin’s Piano Sonata No. 3 in F-sharp minor (1897–1898), a work to which Scriabin later attached the subtitle “States of the Soul.”
+Alexander Nikolayevich Scriabin’s Piano Sonata No. 3 in F-sharp minor (1897–1898), to which the composer later gave the subtitle “States of the Soul,” is distinguished by its almost symphonic conception, extraordinary technical demands, and a wide range of expressive nuance.